irookanji/irookanji.github.io/README.md

-Hello and have a nice day!
+## Hello and have a nice day!
  How its goin'?

+## Hej och ha en trevlig dag!
+Hur mår du?